Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Effects of dephasing and losses

 where $|\psi_k(t=0)\rangle$ is defined in {Eq.}~\eqref{eq_psit0}, $\theta$ is a phase, and $|s-k|\gg \xi$.
 These two states are weakly coupled by the coherent and dissipative dynamics.
-In first approximation, we can apply our analysis to each of them separately, and therefore predict easily their dynamics.
+In a first approximation, we can apply our analysis to each of them separately, and therefore predict their dynamics easily.

-The extension of these results to superposition of \textit{superbosons} embedded in the same support (cf. Eq.~\eqref{eq_generic_dressed_state}) is less trivial and depends on the specific noise.
-For instance, a noise which does not preserve the East symmetry makes the different states dynamically connected, likely leading to different results from the ones observed for the single \textit{superbosons}.
-On the other hand, also a noise which preserves the `East symmetry' can lead to additional phenomena such as dephasing processes between the superimposed states.
-Indeed we observe that also the density noise is highly detrimental.
-We give further details in Sec.~\ref{section_local_impurities}, exploring the effects of dissipative impurities in the system.
+The extension of these results to superposition of \textit{superbosons} embedded in the same support (cf. Eq.~\eqref{eq_generic_dressed_state}) is less trivial and depends on the specific \ric{coupling to the environment}.
+For instance, a coupling that does not preserve the ``East'' symmetry makes the different states dynamically connected, likely leading to different results from the ones observed for the single \textit{superbosons}.
+On the other hand, a coupling which preserves the ``East'' symmetry can also lead to additional phenomena such as dephasing processes between the superimposed states.
+Indeed, we observe that \ric{coupling to the densities} is also detrimental.
+We give further details in Sec.~\ref{section_local_impurities}, exploring the effects of \ric{local dephasing} in the system. \\